 The Riches of The Copper Era

 After our walk along the water, we headed back up the hill and back onto Shelden Avenue.
 Walking along the street, we found ourselves constantly cocking our heads up to look at the old buildings.
-Lucky for us, the year of erection is clearly printed on nearly every building in the city, such as the Houghton National Bank and Mueller House.
-Historical marker signs appear nearly every block, detailing the history of a particular building or era in Houghton.
+Lucky for us, every building states what year it was built on a plaque.
+This includes gems such as the Houghton National Bank and Mueller House.
+Historical marker signs appear on nearly every block, detailing the history of a particular building or era in Houghton.
+With so much history, you can find it easy to get lost in time in Houghton Michigan.

 Douglas House: The Best Saloon in Town